vylorane/open-data-exercise/README.md

 While viewing the map, the user must be able to select which of the visualizations to view by typing the letters `1` through `6` on the keyboard.

-- A function named `keyPressed()` has been given to you in the code.
+- A method named `keyPressed` has been given to you in the code.
 - This function will be automatically run every time the user presses a key.
 - Comments in the code indicate how to detect which key was pressed.